Embird Embroidery Software

 Animation of motif

-Spacing of motif rows is usually a few millimeters.
+The Spacing for motif rows is typically measured in several millimeters.

 Grid

-Rows, Columns define the size of the grid with motifs.
+Rows and Columns define the dimensions of the motif grid.

-Overall Shift X, Overall Shift Y allow you to move the motif fill in both the X and Y axes.
+Overall Shift X and Overall Shift Y allow the motif fill to be repositioned along the X and Y axes.

 Cover Layer

-Use jump stitches defines whether a jump (trim) or connection is inserted between distant rows of motifs or stitches.
+Use jump stitches determines whether a jump (trim) or a connection stitch is used between distant rows of motifs or stitches.

-Motif Scale enlarges or shrinks the motif in both axes simultaneously.
-Consequently, it also determines the length of the fill stitches.
+Motif Scale adjusts the motif size across both axes simultaneously and influences the resulting stitch length of the fill.

 Gradient